 Speaking of taxes, it’s important to mention that annuity payments are taxable.
 However, their tax treatment depends on how you purchase them.

 Suppose you buy an annuity inside a qualified plan, such as a 401(k) or IRA.
-In that case, the entire annuity is taxable when withdrawn, including the money you used to purchase it and any earnings.
+In that case, the entire annuity is taxable when withdrawn.
+This includes the money you used to purchase it and any earnings.
 If you buy an annuity using after-tax dollars, then only the earnings are taxed when withdrawn.

 Long-term care insurance benefits generally are not taxable.